FilyCode/ProteinProteinInteractions_Finches-filtering_AF3-prediction/README.md

 ### 3. Analyze Finches Results

-Use `finches-results-analysis.ipynb` to load and analyze the `.parquet` output from the `finches` filtering step.
+Use `finches-results-analysis.ipynb` (run in `jupyter-env`) to load and analyze the `.parquet` output from the `finches` filtering step.
 This notebook will guide you through:

 *   Loading the interaction results.
 *   Filtering for significant attraction/repulsion.